mrhbc2004/C_prog/README.md

 8. Find the longest word in a sentence

 ## Advance Level
-1.Implement a function to reverse a string using pointers.
+1. Implement a function to reverse a string using pointers.
 2. Write a program to sort an array using pointers.
 3. Implement a matrix multiplication program.
 4. Transpose a matrix in place.